-- It provides all necessary tools for your influencers to be a success.
+- It provides all the necessary tools for your influencers to be successful.

 To do both well means that you will need to have conversations with your influencers about how they feel about your website and how you can improve it to better connect with your audience.

 Building an influencer-friendly website might look different depending on your product and industry.
-But the most common ways to do so are:
+But the most common ways to do so are to:

 - Make sure that your website is search engine friendly.
-An SEO-friendly website is one that has a secure domain and has been indexed by Google.
+An SEO-friendly website has a secure domain and is indexed by Google.
 This step establishes your website’s credibility with both influencers and consumers.

 - Make your website mobile friendly.
-It’s important to remember that most people access the Internet today from their mobile devices.
-Websites that are a challenge to scroll through on mobile can detract web visitors.
+It’s important to remember that most people access the internet from their mobile devices.
+Websites that are challenging to scroll through on mobile can detract web visitors.

 - Create an influencer/ambassador sign-up page.
 As your brand grows, you will have many influencers reaching out to you for a chance to join your influencer community.
 You can create an informational sign-up page to facilitate these requests.

 - Make all your web content shareable on social media.
-When your web content is easy to share on social media, influencers and other users can easily promote content that they love.
+When your web content is easy to share on social media, influencers and other users can easily promote the content they love.